XYOracleNetwork-v1/web-developer.xyo.network-react/docs/xyo-tools.md

 ---

 <div class="alert alert-info text-center" role="alert">
-  <h3>Here is a complete listing of all XYO software tools in the wild.</h3>
+  <h3>Here is a complete listing of all automation tools that XYO uses for SDKs, apps, and other tools in development.</h3>
 </div>

 ## Finding our SDKs